-What Exactly Happens During Rehab Culverhouse Cross?
+What Exactly Happens During Alcohol Or Drug Rehab Treatment Culverhouse Cross?

 In the first week you’ll be resting more than is usual during the physical detox process, as well as getting used to your medication.

 This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.